 You had also told Vivany that the first Arabic taxi driver had charged you 200 shekels when you crossed and you regretted it right when you said it.

 She calls these men thieves and you are embarrassed for her and for yourself for even mentioning the incident.
 You are okay with giving above market rate, but to say that people here are thieves hurt you.

 Sure, the guy overcharged you but to call him a thief may be a stretch.
 He’s a hustler.
 Perhaps a man who needed to provide for a family who is in a very tough spot and you happen to be in a position to give.
 You can’t steal something that you willingly give.

 The Last Sermon at St. Andrews

 The last sermon at St. Andrews in Rome is about a woman named Ruth, a foreigner who searches in Bethlehem, to make right for her family.
 Her name is Ruth—the woman with no husband and children, a foreigner in a land she is not familiar with, and under the protection of a godly man who tells the men in the land of law to not lay a hand on her.
 As Ruth gleans in other people’s fields to make money for her and her mother, she one day comes across a man named Boaz, who owns the field where she gleans.
-They have chemistry, but it isn’t until when Ruth worked up the courage to approach Boaz in the middle of the night to proposition marriage which he agreed.
-They have children and down the line, their great grandson is David who later becomes King David.
+They have chemistry, but it isn’t until when Ruth worked up the courage to approach Boaz in the middle of the night to proposition marriage that he agreed and acknowledged their chemistry.
+They have children and down the line, their great-grandson is David who later becomes King David.